csa members, here's your one stop to access all the information you need to make enjoying your vegetables easier!

 Email us if you need a copy of the Veggie Guide!

 We are also a farm member of Cook with What You Have (shoot us an email if you forgot the login details!)

 + When does the CSA begin (and end)?

-This year (2018) we are starting distributions on Tuesday, June 12th for Syracuse, Liverpool, Manlius, and Fayetteville; Friday, June 15th on the farm, and Saturday, June 16th at the Cazenovia Farmers Market.
-We run the shares for 18 weeks, which means likely end on October 9th, 12th, and 13th, weather depending (we say weather depending, because who knows what Mother Nature plans to throw CNY’s way in 2018?).
+This year (2019) we are likely starting distributions on Tuesday, June 11th for Syracuse, Liverpool, Manlius, and Fayetteville; Friday, June 14th on the farm, and Saturday, June 15th at the Cazenovia Farmers Market.
+We run the shares for 18 weeks, which means likely end on October 8th, 11th, and 12th, weather depending (we say weather depending, because who knows what Mother Nature plans to throw CNY’s way in 2019?).